 Clinic Philosophy and Policies

 However we feel that the majority of patients – those that become drug free and work towards recovery, getting their lives back, supporting their families and contributing to society are no longer addicts.
-They no longer manifest the behavioral characteristics that define the addiction.
-Of course they are always at risk of falling back into addiction similar to a person who has been "cured" of cancer – there is a risk that the cancer will return.
+They no longer manifest the maladaptive behaviors that define OUD.
+Note that mal means bad and adaptive means they were not the persons behaviors before they started using substances.
+Of course they are always at risk of falling back into addiction similar to a person who has been “cured” of cancer – there is a risk that the cancer will return.

-Most methadone clinics in Ontario also follow this principle of treatment.
-With contingency management, rewards are provided to patients contingent (depends on or conditional) on staying clean and maintaining a stable lifestyle.
+Most opioid replacement clinics in Ontario also follow this principle of treatment.
+With contingency management, rewards are provided to patients contingent (depends on or conditional) on staying substance free and maintaining a stable lifestyle.
 These rewards are carries or take home doses.
 Carries make life much easier for our patients in recovery and we encourage them to work towards these rewards which not only recognize their effort and progress but facilitate transitioning back into society.
-In fact if patients do not earn carries many eventually get tired of methadone or Suboxone maintenance.
+In fact if patients do not earn carries many eventually get tired of methadone or buprenorphine maintenance.
 The treatment that at first made life so much easier eventually becomes tiresome for many – of course if they leave the program abruptly they usually relapse.
-We think for most people considering methadone or Suboxone maintenance their goal entering the program should be to get clean.
+We think for most people considering methadone or buprenorphine maintenance their goal entering the program should be to become substance free.

 Besides Harm Reduction and Contingency Management there are specific BMC Policies for Patients.
 These are contained in a document you will be given and asked to read, understand and sign before starting the program.
 Most importantly the polices define the behavior that is not accepted at BMC – we do not allow threatening or disrespectful behavior to patients or staff nor illegal activity including dealing drugs on BMC property.
 Breaking these two simple rules will lead either to immediate discharge or a final warning.